mitmath/18335/README.md

 * You can use [psetpartners.mit.edu](https://psetpartners.mit.edu/) to help you find classmates to chat with.

-**Final Projects**: The final project will be an 8–15 page paper reviewing some interesting numerical algorithm not covered in the course.
-See the [18.335 final-projects page](project/final_project.md) for more information, including topics from past semesters.
+**Final Projects**: The final project will explore a numerical topic of your choice that is related to the course material but has not been covered in depth during lectures or problem sets.
+The project consists of two components:
+* **Proposal (due by 11:59 PM, Sunday, April 6)**: A one-page summary outlining your chosen topic and its relevance.
+* Final submission: You may choose one of the following formats:
+    * **Technical report (5–15 pages)** reviewing an interesting numerical algorithm not covered in the course, due by **11:59 PM, Thursday, May 15**.
+    * **Technical presentation (35-minute in-class lecture)**.
+Limited spots are available, and you may collaborate with one other classmate.

+Further details will be provided as the semester progresses.

 Assignments
 ------------